-- 1. To sustain service provision levels throughout the state: - 2.
-To ensure that crime victims across the state have access to advocacy services to ensure their rights under the Georgia Crime Victims Bill of Rights are upheld; - To ensure all crime victims have access to core services.
+- 1. To sustain service provision levels throughout the state; - To ensure that crime victims across the state have access to advocacy services to ensure their rights under the Georgia Crime Victims Bill of Rights are upheld; - 3.
+To ensure all crime victims have access to core services.

-According to the 1997 VOCA Guidelines services are CJCC aims to use all victim service dollars to maximize the provision of core services while Respond to the emotional and physical needs of encouraging innovative partnerships to ensure victims in all areas of the state have access to help.
+CJCC aims to use all victim service dollars to maximize the provision of core services while encouraging innovative partnerships to ensure victims in all areas of the state have access to help.